 Great Barrier Reef Marine Conservation Volunteer Program in Australia - Cairns

 Ready to strap on your snorkel and splash into a new adventure as a Marine Conservation volunteer in Australia?
 International Volunteer HQ’s Marine Conservation project at the spectacular Great Barrier Reef gives volunteers the opportunity to help address the effects of development and climate change on the world’s largest coral reef system.
-Volunteers will gain experience in reef monitoring, marine debris data collection and sea turtle rehabilitation.
+Volunteers will gain experience in reef monitoring, marine debris data collection and sea turtle conservation.

 - Programs start the first Monday of the month

 - Affordable fees from $1035 for 1 week

 - Includes accommodation, daily breakfast and weekday lunches, orientation and 24/7 support

 Protect the amazing marine biodiversity of the Great Barrier Reef